 Gratiagusti Chananya Rompas (Anya) is the co-founder of a poet community, Komunitas Bunga Matahari (Sunflower Community).
 Her poems had been published in Kompas daily, Spice! magazine, and the anthology “Bisikan Kata Teriakan Kota” by Jakarta Arts Council, and “Dian Sastro for President! #2 Reloaded” by Yogyakarta Cultural Academy.
-She graduated from University of Indonesia majoring in English Literature, and got her Master’s Degree in The Gothic Imagination from University of Stirling, Scotland.
+She graduated from the University of Indonesia majoring in English Literature and got her Master’s Degree in The Gothic Imagination from the University of Stirling, Scotland.
 Her anthology, Kota Ini Kembang Api (This City Is Fireworks) is republished by Gramedia Pustaka Utama in 2016.

 Why city—and why fireworks?

 Anya: I was born and have lived almost all my life in Jakarta.
 It is a city where I have felt a broad spectrum of emotions: from hurt to joy, sorrow to enthusiasm, rage to being loved, losing hope to believing in simple things.
-I think a person is more or less moulded not only by their experiences, but also where he or she spends most of their time.
+I think a person is more or less molded not only by their experiences but also where he or she spends most of their time.
 This helps create one’s reality and, in my case, it is an important ingredient in my poetry.

 So I feel it is just natural for me to use fireworks as a representation of the coming and going of light and dark, which then become an experimental tool to explore a city’s inhabitants.
 You may not find many references to fireworks though in this collection.
-The phrase “Kota Ini Kembang Api” is not even a title of a poem, instead it is taken from a line in an untitled poem.
-To me, the swift changing from darkness to brightness that fireworks cause serves as symbol and metaphor.
+The phrase “Kota Ini Kembang Api” is not even a title of a poem, instead, it is taken from a line in an untitled poem.
+To me, the swift changing from darkness to brightness that fireworks cause serves as a symbol and metaphor.
 That is why I chose it as the collection’s title.

-And when I wrote the other poems, I kept in mind to associate how swift the day lapses with the contrast and irony between the city lights and the its shadowy crevices to describe whatever emotion or event I wanted to talk about.
-When the collection was finally finished, I realised that my days went by more like a spiral than the literally linear concept.
+And when I wrote the other poems, I kept in mind to associate how swift the day lapses with the contrast and irony between the city lights and its shadowy crevices to describe whatever emotion or event I wanted to talk about.
+When the collection was finally finished, I realized that my days went by more like a spiral than the literally linear concept.